2.2.2.1 C#/.NET

 - InvalidVerificationTokenException: Thrown when the verification token is null, empty, or has an invalid format.

-- FailedDecryptingVerificationTokenException: Thrown when token decryption fails due to cryptographic errors.
+- FailedDecryptingVerificationTokenException: Thrown when token verification fails due to cryptographic errors.

 API Example